gauri02saxena/AnonyVerse/README.md

 # AnonyVerse: A Secure Secrets Sharing Platform

-The Secrets App is a web application that allows users to share and discover secrets anonymously.
+The AnonyVerse App is a web application that allows users to share and discover secrets anonymously.
 To maintain the privacy of the secrets and ensure a seamless user experience, the app employs Google OAuth for user authentication and authorization.
 This project serves as a practical implementation of OAuth using the Passport library.

 ## Features